ArashPartow/exprtk/readme.txt

 utilized within  expressions.
 The   concept  requires  the  user   to provide a reference  to the function  coupled with an  associated name that will be invoked within expressions.
-Function can take in numerous inputs but will always return one value.
+Function can take in numerous inputs but will always return a single value of the underlying numeric type.

 During  expression  compilation  when required  the  reference  to the function  will be  obtained from  the associated  symbol_table and  be